 The “land trust” model is well established in a number of countries, mainly for protecting community residential access and for nature conservation purposes.
-221A is supporting the research and planning of a Vancouver Cultural Land Trust for the particular challenge facing arts and culture organizations in Vancouver.
+221A is supporting the research and planning of a Cultural Land Trust for the particular challenge facing arts and culture organizations, centered on the lower mainland.

-- Stabilization – Land Trust freehold ownership and community governance ensures mitigation of speculative real estate market.
+- Decommodify Land – Freehold ownership and community governance mitigates speculative real estate market.

-221A is currently (as of April 2020) preparing for the Business Planning phase of the VCLT to commence in the fall of 2020.
-The Business Planning will further refine the Early Model developed within the Idea Validation Study towards the establishment of an independent Vancouver Cultural Land Trust in 2023.
+As of December 2022, 221A has concluded the Business Planning phase of the CLT.
+The Business Plan further refined the Early Model developed within the Idea Validation Study towards the establishment of an independent Vancouver Cultural Land Trust.

 - Governance: Independent Charitable Org; 11-person governance with representation from Cultural Organization Tenants